 What Our Young People Think About Church.

 Every church takes pride in its vibrant youth ministry.
-It is a great indicator of the future of the church, they say.
+They say it is a great indicator of the church's future.

 We especially are proud when we see our young people participating in church programs.

-Parents want them to go to church so they can form great and lasting relationships with fellow believers.
-The church leaders want to make sure the youth are trained to lead the church in the future, and the Pastors want to make sure that the youth get a strong spiritual base.
+Parents want them to attend church to form lasting relationships with fellow believers.
+The church leaders want to ensure the youth are trained to lead the church in the future, and the Pastors want to ensure that the youth get a strong spiritual base.

 It is no doubt that we all want what’s best for the youth but the question is; are we really giving them what they need?